 Professional therapy can also be of great benefit to couples in your situation.
 You can get the process started by speaking with one of our counselors over the phone.
 They are available to speak with you at this number.
 If you're interested, our Counseling staff can provide you with referrals to trained therapists in your area.
 Our goal is to help you find the best Christian care available.

-In this iQuestions video from Focus on the Family, Debra Taylor discusses how women can prioritize lovemaking and enjoy the gift it is meant to be.
+Expressing Your Sexuality As a Woman: Debra Taylor discusses how women can prioritize lovemaking and enjoy the gift it's meant to be.

 No More Headaches: Enjoying Sex and Intimacy in Marriage (book)